mbacovsky/foreman_cli_draft/README.md

  - manually create everything (Katello CLI approach)
  - dynamic creation on the fly with option to exclude and manually define specific commands

+Sample working implementation you can find in this repo.

+ - [kartit] (https://github.com/mbacovsky/foreman_cli_draft/tree/master/kartit) gem contains generic CLI client
+ - [kartit-foreman] (https://github.com/mbacovsky/foreman_cli_draft/tree/master/kartit-foreman) gem contains Foreman related commands definition
+ - [kartit-katello] (https://github.com/mbacovsky/foreman_cli_draft/tree/master/kartit-katello) gem contains Katello related commands definition

 Technologies
 ------------

 ### CLI Framework

 There is plenty of CLI framework gems with varying features and quality on the Internet.
-I took into consideration Thor for its wide spread, Boson for its features being very close to our requirements and Clamp for its simplicity.
+I took into consideration [Thor][thor] for its wide spread, [Boson][boson] for its features being very close to our requirements and [Clamp][clamp] for its simplicity.

 #### Thor
 has well docummented features and good suport in the community.
 However the codebase was for me quite cryptic and really dificult to understand and extend.
 It seems good when you need what is built in.
 If you need something extra adding is time consuming or requires skills beyond mine.